Call Now

 In this case, the Indiana Court of Appeals pointed out several key facts evidencing Father taking all necessary steps to be a loving and supporting parent.
 Father drove from North Carolina to Indiana at least seven times to attend CHINS hearings.
 The two children, A.R. and H.R. expressed to DCS officials, case workers, and foster parents their love for their Father and their desire to live with him.
 Additionally, North Carolina social workers informed Indiana social workers that there were no immediate concerns with Father, and he was actively engaged in services, completing a substance abuse assessment (based on a prior North Carolina case).
 In fact, even the witnesses called by DCS supported the placement of the two children with Father.
 Nevertheless, the CHINS court adjudicated the children CHINS and placed them in foster care.
 The Court of Appeals found based on these facts—the lack of evidence provided by the State for CHINS—such that the two children could not be adjudicated CHINS and reversed the case.

 Unfortunately, cases like these occur, which is why skilled trial counsel is needed in defending against a CHINS case and the Court of Appeals stands to correct such adjudications not supported by the evidence through appellate counsel.
 Finding yourself in the middle of a CHINS proceeding can be intimidating and frustrating.
 Thus, advocating your legal rights and fighting for your children in such a situation begins with retaining skilled trial counsel, and if necessary later, appellate counsel.
 Such counsel will know the status of developments in the caselaw, like this case, to protect you.
 Also, learning about the law and seeking your right to counsel is the key to protecting your right as a parent, as well as being an engaged citizen in our participatory system of government.
-This blog post on a key new case is written by attorneys at Ciyou & Dixon, P.C. who handle all aspects of CHINS proceedings throughout the state.
+This blog post on a key new case is written by attorneys at Dixon & Moseley, P.C. who handle all aspects of CHINS proceedings throughout the state.
 This blog is written for educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Troxel v.
 Granville, 530 U.S. 57 (2000).